-Maple Leaf Short Duration 2017 Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated January 27, 2017, Maple Leaf Short Duration 2017 Flow-Through Limited Partnership issued

-400,000 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
+Maple Leaf Short Duration 2017 Flow-Through Limited Partnership - Québec Class - Pursuant to a prospectus dated January 27, 2017, Maple Leaf Short Duration 2017 Flow-Through Limited Partnership issued 400,000 Québec Class units at a price of \$25.00 per Unit, for gross proceeds of \$10,000,000.
 The net proceeds from the issuance of the Québec Class Units have been invested in Flow-Through Shares of Resource Companies, and the net asset value of the Québec Class investment portfolio as at June 16, 2017 was \$20.41.

-Each of these partnerships, other than the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership, utilized a diversified investment approach, whereas the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership were restricted to investing 100% of their available funds in issuers in the oil and gas sectors.
+Each of these partnerships, other than the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership, utilized a diversified investment approach, whereas the Fairway Energy (06) Flow Through Limited Partnership and the Fairway Energy (07) Flow-Through Limited Partnership and the Fa